-- appoint a WPO to provide support to the whistleblower
+- appoint an alternate WPO to provide support to the Whistleblower if necessary.

-Disclosures should be made to people who are Eligible Recipients of such a disclosure, to ensure the discloser qualifies for protection.
-Eligible Recipients include officers or senior managers of IMCRC and persons authorised by IMCRC to receive disclosures, such as the WIO or the WPO.
+Disclosures should be made to people who are Eligible Recipients of Disclosable Conduct of such a disclosure, to ensure the discloser qualifies for protection.
+Eligible Recipients include also directors and officers or senior managers of IMCRC and persons authorised by IMCRC to receive disclosures, such as the WIO or the WPO (contact details are set out below).
 You are welcome to make a disclosure to any Eligible Recipient at any time.

 |Whistleblower Investigation Officer (WIO):||Susie Reece Jones

 (0417 007 944)